icssc/ZotMeal/README.md

 ### Adding Workspaces

-To add a new package run `turbo gen workspace` and follow the prompts
+To add a new package run `turbo gen workspace` and follow the prompts.